ComScore

 • Time Commitment: 35 minutes

-• Why We Love It: vegetarian, skillet recipe, crowd-pleaser
+• Why I Love It: vegetarian, skillet recipe, crowd-pleaser

-This mélange of pasta, corn and cherry tomatoes has the same cheesy goodness of the original you crave (and then some), minus the hours of assembly time.
+This mélange of pasta, corn and cherry tomatoes has the same cheesy goodness of the original you crave (and then some), minus the hours of assembly time and all that painstaking layering.
+It's begging to be served on the patio, if you ask me.

 53. Grain-Free Mushroom, Spinach and Leek Pasta